 What is Loss Aversion?

-Loss aversion is a tendency in behavioral finance where investors are fearful of losses and try to avoid them more so than they tend to focus on making gains.
-For example, it is better to not lose $1,000 than it is to gain $1,000.
-The more one experiences losses, the more likely they are going to be prone to loss aversion.
-What’s interesting about loss aversion is that investors feel the pain of a loss between 2 and 2.5 times as much as they enjoy equivalent gains.
+Loss aversion is a tendency in behavioral finance where investors are so fearful of losses that they focus on trying to avoid a loss more so than on making gains.
+The more one experiences losses, the more likely they are to become prone to loss aversion.

 Selling Winners and Holding Losers

 Many investors don’t acknowledge a loss as being such until it is realized.
 Therefore, to avoid experiencing the pain of a “real” loss, they will continue to hold onto an investment even as their losses from it increase.
 This is because they can avoid psychologically or emotionally facing the fact of their loss as long as they haven’t yet closed out the trade.
 In their subconscious, if not their conscious, thinking, the loss doesn’t “count” until the investment is closed.
 The negative effect of this, of course, is that investors often continue to hold onto losing investments much longer than they should and end up suffering much bigger losses than necessary.
 That’s what loss aversion looks like in practice.

 Well, how do you guard against the loss aversion bias?
 One practical step is to always use firm stop-loss orders to minimize your potential loss in any trade.
 That kind of pre-commitment to always limiting your risk helps to mitigate the tendency to fall into a loss aversion trap.

 Examples of Loss Aversion